 The federal government’s National Climate Assessment predicts economic losses will exceed the GDP of many states, and our military is responding to climate change as a key threat to national security.

 According to the United Nations, we only have 11 and a half years left before extreme weather conditions become the norm and millions will die across the globe.
 Scarcity of resources and political instability will start conflicts.
 These wars will add to the starvation.
 We are at a tipping point.

-We have to take action now.
+We need to take action.
 We need leadership.